kubewarden/kubewarden-controller/rfc/0002-monitor-mode.md

 The Policy Server has to be updated so the `mode` is included in the [`Policy` struct used for settings](https://github.com/kubewarden/policy-server/blob/c8d64da87448b7f9250a1d6b5e56817f25b56359/src/settings.rs#L11-L19).

-The Policy Server will always accept the request if this struct `mode` is set to `audit`.
+The Policy Server will always accept the request if this struct `mode` is set to `monitor`.

 The Policy Server will log with INFO level every evaluation specifying the `mode` of the policy.
 If the policy is mutating the resource, the resulting object will be printed in the structured tracing